Izabela88/walkers-website/README.md

     - Find Petsitter: contains a form that should be used to search for a pet sitter.
     - Join Us: Information on how to start advertising as a pet sitter.
     - About: Information about the site owner.
-    - Contact: The form allows users to send an inquiry to the owner of the website.
+    - Contact: The form allows users to send an inquiry to the website owner.
     - Profile page: to display all the relevant information about a user.
     - Register: This contains the form for registering an account.
     - Login: This contains the form for logging in to the account.